 Juneau, AK 99811

 Once you filed your articles of organization with the Alaska Corporations Section, they will contact you by mail or email once they've processed the formation documents and your payment for the filing fee.
 This typically takes between 10 to 15 days in Alaska and they process your documents in order of the day they were received.
-If you would like your documents processed more quickly, many Alaska state LLC formation services offer expedited processing as part of their services.
-This can speed the process up and get it done in as little as 72 hours.
+If you want to know how long the formation process in Alaska can take, read How Long Does it Take to Get an LLC in Alaska?

 Other LLC Activities

 Once you’ve got your Alaska LLC Articles of Organization, there are still a few important steps to make sure your LLC starts off on the right track.
 There are several important actions you’ll have to take or prepare for in order to ensure your LLC in Alaska remains in good standing.

 First, you need to file an Initial Report for your LLC.
 The Initial Report is similar to an annual report that many other states require, except that the Initial Report must be filed within six months of your LLC's date of organization.
 For example, if your LLC formed in July, your Initial Report would be due in January.
 Your Initial Report must also include several important pieces of information, such as the name of your LLC’s registered agent and your registered office address in Alaska.
 There is no filing fee associated with your Initial Report.
 You can file your Initial Report online here.